-You could ask the class to assess each brochure/ poster and presentation as they did.
-The brochures/ posters should then be displayed in the class or somewhere in the school.
+You could ask the class to assess each brochure/ poster and presentation as they did for the poster presentation in Unit 8.
+The brochures/posters should then be displayed in the class or somewhere in the

 Let each student assess his/her own performance in the group, using the assessment checklist the bottom of the page.